 The Castro Valley Arts Foundation (CVAF) Scholarship was initiated in 2009.
 The Scholarship is a monetary award for college bound CVHS seniors who have contributed to arts programs at the Castro Valley Center for the Arts.
 Initially conceived as a Theatre Arts scholarship, it was expanded in 2011 to include all of the arts disciplines practiced at the CFA.

-Funding for scholarships is provided by the community who purchase concessions at CVAF shows at the Castro Valley Center for the Arts.
+Funding for scholarships is provided by private designated donations and by the community who purchase concessions at CVAF shows at the Castro Valley Center for the Arts.
 Multiple scholarships may be awarded in the same year.

 Applications for the scholarship are available through the Castro Valley Education Foundation each spring for CVHS seniors who will graduate in that same school year.
 All applications are reviewed by members of the CVAF Board, and are distributed at the CVHS Senior Awards night.